Using YAML

 - Dataset and Model: Store output data back to a defined VESSL Dataset.

-- Artifacts:Transfer results or logs to VESSL Artifacts, which are project-specific storage volumes.
+- Volume:Transfer results or logs to VESSL Storage, which are project-specific storage volumes.

 - Object Storage: Save outputs to cloud storage solutions such as AWS S3 or Google Cloud Storage.